NodeBE4/opinion/_posts/2022-02-28-theoryofdoom.md

 Folks are reminded to keep their comments up to par.
 The amount of ad hoc speculation in this thread is unacceptably high.

+----- __141.5__ -----2022-03-03 10:55:42+08:00:

+Most people who think they understand Russia, Putin and/or Dugin, do not.
+They understand American "perspectives" of Russia, not Russia as such.
+This is very dangerous.
+What is currently taking place in Ukraine is one example of the type of risk associated with that incompetence.

 ### 142: [30 Years in a Weekend: The Geopolitical Implications of Putin’s War](https://old.reddit.com/r/geopolitics/comments/t495kh/30_years_in_a_weekend_the_geopolitical/), submitted on 2022-03-01 22:29:10+08:00.

 ----- __142.1__ -----2022-03-02 11:53:51+08:00: